0x00019913/0x00019913/_posts/2017-03-18-a-small-foray-into-cloud-generation.markdown

 ### Colors

 After this, all I did was a few empirically determined transformations on the resulting intensity to get it into the right color range.
-First, use the noise to interpolate between a sky color and a cloud color.
-Then square the color value (element-wise) because I found that it makes for more vivid colors.
+First, clamp the noise value (see below).
+Then use the noise to interpolate between a sky color and a cloud color.
 Then add a linear gradient (an approximation for haze), which is just the cloud color proportional to the y-value of the object-space position.

+Looks a bit like an atmosphere of Cheeto dust, but still nifty.

 ### Making the clouds change

 As described, the noise would just move linearly and never change.
 I found that this looks fairly boring, so I generated a second noise, set it to move at a slightly different rate, and subtracted it from the original noise.
 And voilà!
 The clouds ripple and dissipate.

-P.S.
-At present, there's a bug with this shader.
-I'm writing and testing this all in my Ubuntu VM (Firefox and Chrome), but not in Windows.
-After committing and pushing, I discovered that in Windows the clouds are visible but the sky color is not.
-Will fix as soon as I set up the Jekyll server in Windows.

-Also, TODO is disable the header for mobile because it definitely doesn't work without a GPU.
+### A curious inconsistency

+I've been writing and testing this all in my Ubuntu VM (Chrome and Firefox).
+After I made the clouds all pretty-like and pushed, I looked at the header in Windows and discovered something weird - the clouds were there, but the sky was totally black.
+It appears that, whether this is a driver thing or an Ubuntu thing, the colors got clamped automatically to the [0,1] range for some set of calculations, while on Windows they were allowed to go negative, creating a black sky.
+The solution was to clamp the initial noise values and then redo the entire setup with different constants.